 Indonesian Language Classes (40 hours)

-The Seminar Series and Fieldtrip component of the DSPP consists of seven seminars and two fieldtrips.
-Students must attend and participate actively in a minimum of 80% of all scheduled seminars and fieldtrips.
-Prior to each seminar, students are required to complete a number of set readings.
+This component of the DSPP consists of eight seminars, 10 tutorials and two fieldtrips.
+Students must attend and participate actively in a minimum of 80% of all scheduled seminars, tutorials and fieldtrips.
+Prior to each seminar, tutorial or fieldtrip students are required to complete a number of set readings.
 Students must demonstrate adequate preparation through informed contributions to discussions and activities in order to pass this component.
 Lively discussion groups and Q&A sessions will be a key aspect of these sessions.

 Practicum Placement (160 hours)

 The purpose of the Reflective Journal is to encourage critical thinking and reflection from students on their theoretical and vocational learning process while on the DSPP.
-It should serve as a space in which students are able to reflect on the challenges and rewards of working in a cross-cultural professional environment, and guide students’ workplace tasks week-by-week based on input from their DSPP Academic Program Officer and Host Organisation workplace mentor.
+It should serve as a space in which students are able to reflect on the challenges and rewards of working in a cross-cultural professional environment, and guide students’ workplace tasks week-to-week based on input from their Academic Program Officer and workplace mentor.
 The reflective journal also demonstrates students’ understanding of set course readings and ability to relate these readings to their practicum experience.
-Weekly logs are to be sent through to the DSPP Academic Program Officer every Friday during the practicum period by 4pm via email.

 Thematic Research Essay (2,000 words)